santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 The contents of this page are based on the original article which appeared on Opensource.com - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).

 * sets up the program environment
-* parses and validates command line arguments, exiting gracefully in case of incorrect usage
+* parses and validates command line arguments (or calls a function to do so), exiting gracefully in case of incorrect usage
 * initializes objects and sets up program controls based on specified arguments (or keyword-options)
 * calls a sequence of functions to operate on data
 * monitors return values from functions, and take further actions